ImLegiitXD/Blossom/README.md

 ### **Credits**
 - **[moshi]** – blossom client developer
 - **[me](https://github.com/ImLegiitXD)** – fixing all the jd gui decompiled src stuff
-- **[???]** – for the eventbus related stuff, fixing stuff on the net/minecraft, adding back viamcp to it, also provided the jd-gui decompiled src
+- **[???]** – for the eventbus related stuff, fixing stuff on the net/minecraft, adding back viamcp to it, also provided the decompiled src (jd-gui cuz retardism also cuz he lost the original jar)